bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 After powering on, the LED status light visible from top of the unit should be solid amber for about 30 to 40 seconds.
-Then, the LED will flash green for another 2 - 3 minutes indicating that the Linux kernel is loading.
+Then, the LED will flash green for another 3 - 4 minutes indicating that the Linux kernel is loading and initial setup is occuring.
 During this time you should be able to hear the hard drive operating.
 Finally, the LED should turn a solid green indicating that the initial bootup sequence is complete.
 After this the unit needs to be left for another minute or so for the system to completely initialize.

 ### Connect to the Web Management Interface
 You can now login to the Seagate Central web management interface where you